 After you enter the info from your form, we’ll ask you a few questions to determine what type of 1099-MISC it is and link it to the correct income section of your return.

-When you’re paid this way, there’s no withholding taken out of your income, which means you’ll pay both self-employment tax as well as income tax.
+When you’re paid this way, there’s no withholding taken out of your income, which means you’ll pay both self-employment tax and income tax.

-A benefit of being self-employed is that it enables you to have lots of write-offs as well, so make sure to enter all your expenses.
+A benefit of being self-employed is that it enables you to have lots of write-offs, so make sure to enter all your expenses.
 This helps you reduce the taxes you might owe or increase your refund.
 We’ll help you get every possible tax break you deserve.